Radio Maria: A tale of two cities

 In January 2002, I documented images from the life cycles of indigenous moths.

-The links are subtle, perhaps even fractured: the silk route a disjecta membra between strained vowels, while at night the basiclica still waits for the moths who are still waiting to fly.
+The links are subtle, perhaps even fractured: the silk route a disjecta membra between strained vowels, while at night the basilica still waits for the moths who are still waiting to fly.

 Cape Town and Firenze